Serverless-Devs/Serverless-Devs/notes.md

-- fix: cli no output
+- fix: --silent remove output color, remove key when only one output